RestAuth/server/doc/config/quickstart.rst

 .. code-block:: bash

-   mysql -uroot -pYOUR_PASSWORD -e "CREATE DATABASE restauth CHARACTER SET utf8;" mysql -uroot -pYOUR_PASSWORD -e "GRANT ALL PRIVILEGES ON restauth.* TO 'restauth'@'localhost' IDENTIFIED BY 'changeme'"
+   mysql -uroot -pYOUR_PASSWORD -e "CREATE DATABASE restauth CHARACTER SET utf8;" mysql -uroot -pYOUR_PASSWORD -e "GRANT ALL PRIVILEGES ON restauth.* TO 'restauth'@'localhost' IDENTIFIED BY 'changeme';"

 ..
 WARNING:: Please set the password ('changeme') to whatever you configured in your config-file.